Managing Google Reviews

 - 64 percent of consumers say they are likely to check reviews on Google before visiting a business — more than any other review site.

-Online reviews on Google are posted by Google users, who have to be signed in when they rate and write about your business.
+Online reviews on Google are posted by Google users who have to be signed in when they rate and write about your business.
 These reviews can be seen and managed using GMB.
-The reviews appear in multiple places on the Web (via desktop and mobile devices), such as Google search results, Google carousel search results, and Google Maps.
-When I receive one review, will it immediately show up in search results?
-The short answer is: you need at least 4 to 5 reviews and ratings for these to appear in Google search results.
-Even with just 4 reviews, though, your business information can appear on Google search.
-You won’t necessarily get the “star treatment” though: to have your business show up and include your aggregated star rating (Google ratings are based on a five-star system), you’ll probably need at least 5 reviews.
+The reviews also appear in multiple places on the Web (via desktop and mobile devices), such as Google search results, Google carousel search results, and Google Maps.

-You’ll need at least 4 to 5 reviews and ratings for your reviews to start to appear in Google search results.
+You’ll need at least 4-5 reviews and ratings for your reviews to start to appear in Google search results.

-Has this issue of Google reviews not appearing affected your business?
 Don’t panic.
 To get your Google reviews back, just follow these steps, which will refresh your business’ Google profile.

 - Step 1.
 Log into Google My Business.